 High standards are something all good employees strive towards.
-Those who are an asset to the company take on board their goals and do all in their power to meet these objectives and surpass them.
+Those who are an asset to the company take their goals to heart and do everything in their power to meet these objectives and surpass them.
 But when does enthusiasm for work cross the line from dedication to obsession?
 When does perfectionism cloud ambition?
-So few of us know what perfectionism truly means.
+So few of us truly understand what perfectionism means.
 In its truest sense, perfectionism is a daily struggle for employees.
 It can also pose an HR nightmare regarding performance management, often resulting in missed deadlines, burnout and elevated stress levels, which have far-reaching consequences.
 But what is perfectionism?
 How does it impact a business, and how can we help a perfectionist employee?

-To many, perfectionism means that you try your best and you often get good results.
+To many, perfectionism means striving for the best and often achieving good results.
 However, in reality, clinical perfectionism is far more complicated.
 In essence, perfectionists live with rigid and usually impossible self-imposed standards.
 They expect a lot from themselves, and regardless of their achievements, they frequently berate themselves for not doing more or not performing better.
 As such, they rarely feel a sense of accomplishment.
 No matter how satisfied their managers are with their productivity, they feel an innate sense of failure for not achieving more in a shorter amount of time.
-Perfectionists seek a level of flawlessness that is not achievable.
+Perfectionists strive for a level of flawlessness that is unattainable.
 For this reason, it is linked heavily with other clinical diagnoses, such as anxiety and depression.

 Often, perfectionism presents itself in one of two ways.
 Individuals might dedicate themselves to a given task at the expense of everything else.
 This can be taxing, leading to exhaustion, burnout and, inevitably, dissatisfaction, as perfectionists are rarely completely happy with their work.
 Alternatively, a perfectionist will recognise that they cannot achieve the given task perfectly, so they avoid the task entirely.